Start a Novelties Trading Business in Dubai

 Dubai's geographic position at the crossroads of Asia, Europe, and Africa enables traders to source products competitively from manufacturing hubs in China, India, and Southeast Asia, while distributing across the Gulf Cooperation Council (GCC), Africa, and beyond.
 Operating within Dubai South Business Hub Free Zone adds further advantage, granting 100% foreign ownership, full profit repatriation, and exemption from import and export duties within the free zone perimeter.

-What the Novelties Trading Licence Covers
+What the Novelties Trading License Covers

 The scope is broad enough to accommodate a wide range of novelty and gifting merchandise, from keepsakes and collectibles to decorative homeware and promotional items.
-This flexibility allows businesses to adapt their product range as market trends evolve without requiring additional licence amendments in most cases.
+This flexibility allows businesses to adapt their product range as market trends evolve without requiring additional license amendments in most cases.

-Who This Licence Suits
+Who This License Suits

 Individual entrepreneurs and start-ups entering the gifting and souvenir sector for the first time